satorici/satori-docs/satori_help/docs/getting-started/playbooks.md

 ![Hello World Report](img/playbooks_1.png)

-You can explore more functions in the CLI reference but here are some highlights.
-By running the previous command your playbook will be submitted and run asynchronously, but if you use `--sync`, `--report`, `--output` or `--files` it'll run in sync mode, the last three will also show additional data accordingly.
+This command submits your Playbook and runs it asynchronously by default.
+You can use additional flags like `--sync`, `--report`, `--output` or `--files` to customize the execution
+For more details on CLI options and functions, refer to the [CLI Reference](#).

 For example `--output` will display each command output: stdout, stderr, return code, etc.